 Another benefit of geofencing marketing is that you can modify your campaigns on the go.
 If you notice users aren’t responding to your promotions, for instance, you can investigate what’s not working in your campaign.
 Maybe you’re targeting the wrong area or timeframe, for example.

 Based on your gathered data, you can improve your campaigns and boost your user engagement rates.
 In short, you’re refining your audience to drive better results.
-To do that, you may invest in A/B testing, which sees you deliver two notifications, but with minor differences.
+You’re also discovering what calls-to-action (CTAs) and ad copy works best on your target market.

 Instead of advertising a free food sample for people that request a quote for a group booking, for example, you may offer a $50 meal voucher.
 Then, you’ll analyze the response rate, as well as the leads generated, of the two geofencing ads.